JMAConsulting/obiaa/wp-content/plugins/wp-persistent-login/readme.txt

 * Support for common plugins out of the box
 * Secure, fast and simple to use!

-## NEW: Active Logins
+## Active Logins
 * Option to limit the number of active logins to 1 per user
-* New logins can be blocked, or the users oldest login ended automatically.
+* New logins can be blocked, or the users oldest login ended automatically

+## NEW: Login History
+* Notify users of logins from new devices for improved security
+* Set your own email notification message that is sent to users

 ### Top Tip
 Once the plugin is installed, click the **End all Sessions** button on the plugin settings page to encourage users to login again and be kept logged in forever!